 How Much Should You Consume?

-Most Americans consume 3-5 times more protein than they actually need, along with excessive starchy carbs and not enough healthy fats.
+Most consume twice the amount of protein actually needed, along with with excessive starchy carbs and not enough healthy fats.
 If you look at food labels, you will notice that protein is in almost everything!
-One reason why this macro-nutrient may be so popular opposed to carbs and fats, is because excess intake is not stored as fat.
+One reason why this macro-nutrient may be so popular as opposed to carbs and fats is that excess intake is not stored as fat.
 However, excess calories from any source will be stored as fat in the body (5).

 The Dietary Reference Intake is 0.8 grams per kilogram of body weight.
 In other words, 0.36 grams per pound of body weight.
 On average, this amounts to 56 grams for men and 46 grams for women per day (2).